akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 ### Logging of Actor Failures

-By default the `SupervisorStrategy` logs failures unless they are escalated.
+The default strategy logs failures unless they are escalated.
+You can mute the default logging of a `SupervisorStrategy` by setting
-Escalated failures are supposed to be handled, and potentially logged, at a level higher in the hierarchy.

-You can mute the default logging of a `SupervisorStrategy` by setting `loggingEnabled` to `false` when instantiating it.
+`loggingEnabled` to `false` when instantiating it.
 Customized logging can be done inside the `Decider`.
 Note that the reference to the currently failed child is available as the `Sender` when the `SupervisorStrategy` is declared inside the supervising actor.

-You may also customize the logging in your own ``SupervisorStrategy`` implementation by overriding the `logFailure` method.
+You can also customize the logging in your own ``SupervisorStrategy`` implementation by overriding the `logFailure` method.

 ## Supervision of Top-Level Actors